 I’ve found this helpful in a few situations such as when the client said they weren’t sure what application the file was created in and I needed the original file.
 That can help them find the document on their end—meaning if it was in Word, they created it, but if it came from InDesign, they’ll need to ask their designer for the file.

-2. Find out the page size
+2. Find out the page size of a PDF

 You can find out the page size.
 If you hover your cursor in the lower lefthand corner of the document window, you will see the page size.

 I tell clients about this feature so they can check the size of the pieces they are proofing.
 This is particularly helpful when they have something like a direct mail package to proof.

 It’s also helpful if a client sends you a PDF from another business that they like, for example, and they want to do something in that same size.

 3. Find out the fonts in a PDF